pcca-matrix/PCCA-Layout/README.md

 - crash sometime occurs with some swf backgrounds, it's due to a buggy swf implementation in Attract-Mode, not the pcca script itself.

+### Extras Artworks
+Extra Artworks Key : key to open extra artworks overlay layout

+Extra artworks must be put in folder -> \Media\{SYSTEME NAME}\Images\Artwork\{ROM NAME}\any_name.{jpg,png,mp4}
+this folder can contain an unlimited number of medias related to the game. it can be viewed when Extra Artworks Key is pressed. you can navigate trough the medias in the Artwork folder with the controls mapped in AM to next_display and prev_display. if your media folder contains more than one media , a double arrow will be displayed below the media currently displayed.

 ## TODO: